isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/About ScamShield.md

 <p>The anti-scam helpline is available 24/7, to offer immediate support for
 anyone who needs assistance in verifying potential scams.
-If you have concerns about a suspicious offer or need guidance on how to protect yourself, our operators is here to provide you with the support you need to protect you from fraudulent activities at any time of the day.</p>
+If you have concerns about a suspicious offer or need guidance on how to protect yourself, our operators are here to provide you with the support you need to protect you from fraudulent activities at any time of the day.</p>
 <p></p>
 <h3><strong>A one-stop portal (<a href="http://www.scamshield.gov.sg" rel="noopener noreferrer nofollow" target="_blank">www.scamshield.gov.sg</a>)</strong></h3>
 <p>Find up-to-date information on current scam trends, tips on how to safeguard